Media culpability in the tarnishing of the badge

 Beckman had a felony conviction for third-degree assault in 2018 in Redwood County.
 His 18-month sentence on that conviction was stayed by Judge Patrick Rohland.

 Most recently, Beckman was convicted in Redwood County in October 2020 on felony counts of third-degree assault and fifth-degree narcotics, and a gross misdemeanor charge of domestic assault.

 According to court records, the 15- and 13-month sentences on the third-degree assault and narcotics convictions were stayed, and Beckman was instead sentenced to 115 days in local jail on each charge.
 The 365-day sentence on the domestic assault conviction was reduced to 90 days in local jail.
 Beckman was credited with 77 days already spent in jail and was placed on probation, again by Judge Rohland.

 Beckman was back in court on March 1 of this year and was found to have violated the terms of his probation.
 Instead of having his probation revoked and his sentences executed, Beckman was again ordered to serve only 90 days in local jail on the probation violation.
 Under Minnesota law, offenders are only required to serve two-thirds of their sentence incarcerated, or 60 days in this case, leaving Beckman free by May.

 The excellent CrimeWatchMpls Twitter feed provides many more such examples.

 Minnesota’s ‘revolving door courts’ are a serious problem for its residents.
 The vast majority of violent crime is committed by a small number of people: according to one study, one percent of the population of the United States accounts for 63 percent of all violent crime convictions.
-Our judges need to focus on protecting Minnesotans from these people, not on extending them chance after chance indefinitely.
+Our judges need to focus on applying the law and protecting Minnesotans from habitual criminals, not on extending them chance after chance indefinitely.